ahmed-taj/cool/README.md

 # Cool

-Cool (code name) is a prototype for a programming language, that is it for now.
+Cool (code name) is a prototype for a programming language, that all I know for now :)

 ### Contribution